 ResourcesDescription

-Just Cause ReportPromoting Housing Stability through Just Cause Eviction Legislation released in May 2022, provides an overview of the goals of just cause legislation, shares examples of existing just cause protections, and offers recommendations about ways to advance just cause legislation at the local, state, and federal levels.
-Just cause – also known as “good cause” or “for cause” – eviction laws are legal protections that make the lease renewal process more predictable, empower tenants to advocate for better living conditions without fear of retaliation, provide limits on exorbitant rental increases to prevent renters from becoming extremely rent-burdened or experiencing displacement, and promote long-term housing stability for low-income and marginalized renters.
+Just Cause ReportPromoting Housing Stability through Just Cause Eviction Legislation, released in May 2022, provides an overview of the goals of just cause legislation, shares examples of existing just cause protections, and offers recommendations about ways to advance just cause legislation at the local, state, and federal levels.
+Just cause – also known as “good cause” or “for cause” – eviction laws are legal protections that make the lease renewal process more predictable, empower tenants to advocate for better living conditions without fear of retaliation, provide limits on exorbitant rent increases to prevent renters from becoming extremely rent-burdened or experiencing displacement, and promote long-term housing stability for low-income and marginalized renters.

 Tenant Protections report

 Tenant Protections and Emergency Rental Assistance During and Beyond the COVID-19 Pandemic, released in January 2022, provides a descriptive analysis of new tenant protections and emergency rental assistance (ERA)-related policies enacted or implemented by states and local governments in 2021.
-The report includes more than 130 state and local tenant protections including state and local eviction moratoriums, pauses on the eviction process to allow for ERA processing, mandates to increase access to information and limit tenant fees, increases to tenant representation during the eviction process, and protections that reduce discrimination, as well as recommendations to advance protections moving forward.
+The report includes more than 130 state and local tenant protections, including state and local eviction moratoriums, pauses on the eviction process to allow for ERA processing, mandates to increase access to information and limit tenant fees, increases to tenant representation during the eviction process, and protections that reduce discrimination, as well as recommendations to advance protections moving forward.

-ERASE Tenant Protections State and Local Maps
+Tenant Protections: State and Local Maps

 Instructions

 Click on the magnifying glass to make the search bar appear.
-Type your state, county, city, or zip code and hit 'enter' to zoom to the location.
+Type your state, county, city, or ZIP code and hit 'enter' to zoom to the location.
 The buttons below the search box provide options to 'pan', 'zoom', and return to the original extent on the map.

 *Households may receive multiple rounds of assistance, resulting in some double counting of households served.
 States with a number of households served greater than the estimated number of cost-burdened, low-income renter households are coded as 100%.